ocular-d/guides/apps/editorial/docs/alt-text.md

 - Include alt text for links and images
 - Add an [empty alt text](https://www.w3.org/WAI/tutorials/images/decorative/ "Documentation about decorative images on W3C") for decorative images
 - Describe the content of the image instead of using the generic term "image".
 For example, "Screenshot of" or "Diagram of"
-- Keep alt text to a maximum of 10-15 words
+- Keep alt text to a maximum of 10–15 words
-- If an image is so complicated that requires more than a short description to provide value to readers, consider providing a link to an explanatory text
+- If an image is so complicated that it requires more than a short description to provide value to readers, consider providing a link to an explanatory text
 - Do not editorialize alt text.
 It should not include assumptions or interpretations of the image or describe subjects’ intentions
 - Make sure the description of the page's content is accurate to avoid [pogo sticking](https://www.nngroup.com/articles/pogo-sticking/ "Article about pogo sticking on NNGroup")
 - Avoid using "link" as most screen readers already add that word
-- [Avoid duplicate links](https://www.nngroup.com/articles/duplicate-links/ "Article about duplicate links on NNGroup") in the same article unless the links are very apart from each other.
+- [Avoid duplicate links](https://www.nngroup.com/articles/duplicate-links/ "Article about duplicate links on NNGroup") in the same article unless the links are apart from each other.
   - Unless it's a glossary file
   - Unless it's email addresses (Although an article with duplicate email addresses could be rewritten!)

 ## Style tips

-- Avoid Saxon Genitive "'s" - For example "Acmecorp's website"
+- Avoid Saxon Genitive "'s" - For example, "Acmecorp's website"
 - Use consistent terminology when referring to content.
 For example, don't mix "Article about $" with "Chapter about $"
 - Follow the capitalization of proper names.
 For example, write "iOS" not "iOs", "venv" not "VENV"